 We are directly connected with 16 other public libraries in Dodge and Washington counties (in the communities of Brownsville, Fox Lake, Germantown, Hartford, Horicon, Hustisford, Iron Ridge, Juneau, Kewaskum, Lomira, Lowell, Mayville, Reeseville, Slinger, Theresa and West Bend).
 If you have a card with one of these libraries, it will work at the Waupun Public Library with no need to register.
 (If you have a Beaver Dam card, we may need to re-register you or update your account.)
 If there are fines over $5.00 on your card from any of these locations, you must pay your fine down to $5.00 before you are allowed to check out material or use our Internet computers.

 Children six years and older can also obtain a library card.
 A parent or legal guardian must be present when the child (under the age of 18) fills out the registration form.
-The parent must sign giving permission to the child to obtain the card; permission is also required for the child to check out Compact Discs and PG-13, R, and unrated Videos and DVDs, and for use of the library’s Internet computers and wireless Internet service.
+The parent must sign giving permission to the child to obtain the card; permission is also required for the child to check out Compact Discs and PG-13, R, and unrated Videos and DVDs, and for use of the library’s Internet computers.
 Also required is the Driver’s License or State Identification Card of the parent or legal guardian, with proof of current address.

 Reference and Interlibrary Loan